automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Adeopapposaurus.md

 # Adeopapposaurus
-## Description: A close relative of Massospondylus.
+## A close relative of Massospondylus.